Chuditch (Western Quoll)

 Its granulated footpads readily distinguishes it from its more arboreal relative, the Northern Quoll (Dasyurus hallucatus), which has striated footpads.

 Diet and habitat

 About the size of a domestic cat, the chuditch is Western Australia’s largest carnivorous marsupial.
 It hunts large invertebrates and small vertebrates on the ground at night.

 This solitary animal has a large home range and is an excellent climber.
 It sleeps in hollow logs or burrows during the day.

 Young are born between May and September and are independent at about six months of age.
 They become sexually mature in their first year and live up to four years.

 Occurring naturally only in patches in the south west corner of Western Australia, attempts have been made to reintroduce the chuditch to mainland sites, including sanctuaries.
 The chuditch is proposed for reintroduction to Dirk Hartog Island as part of the Return to 1616 project.

-Loss of habitat and feral predators (foxes and cats) are major threats to the chuditch.
+Loss of habitat and feral predators (foxes and feral cats) are major threats to the chuditch.